White Lily Urns

 Author

 Hi, my name is Rae Delai.
 I was born and raised on the Atherton Tablelands.
 I have spent most of my working life as a Registered Nurse.
 I took up pottery as a hobby over 10 years ago for some work life balance.
-Now I make pottery full time.
+Now I make ceramic urns and pottery full time.

 Archives